zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 from the `joplin` directory where `compose.yaml` resides.

 This will not delete the `./config` directory where Joplin stores the notes you create.
 So if you run `docker compose up -d` again to deploy a new Joplin container, your notes will still be there.
 That is the magic of containers!

+### Wrapping Up

+You've learned how to use Docker CLI and its better variant Docker Compose to spin up containers.
+Now it's your turn to deploy an app _you_ want to use using Docker!
+Check out [this awesome list](https://github.com/awesome-selfhosted/awesome-selfhosted) and deploy an app you like.
+Whatever app you choose, chances are it officially supports Docker-based installation.

+### More Resources

+- [Komodo](https://komo.do/docs/intro): a web UI for Docker to make life easier
+- [Kubernetes](https://youtu.be/BE77h7dmoQU): learn about the container orchestrator used the most in production deployments